 Changes to jack position not only affect overall whippen leverage, but also affect the jack’s angle of address to the knuckle.
 Ideally, the surface of the jack should be tangential to the surface of the knuckle at rest (back of jack aligned with back of knuckle core).
 The transfer of power is weakened, and friction increased, if this alignment has an angle.
 Also, in this part of the puzzle, aftertouch is reduced as the knuckle moves out the shank and in the other direction, space in the repetition window for the jack to clear after letoff is reduced.
-The jack must not jam on the stop felt of the window but must just clear the knuckle in aftertouch, so knuckle diameter needs to be considered.
+The jack must not jam on the stop felt of the window but must clear the knuckle in aftertouch, so knuckle diameter needs to be considered.
 Some best-designed heyday actions had 9mm knuckles that reached 10mm from the underside of the shank.
-A 10mm knuckle has the same reach but a greater diameter to clear and a 9mm knuckle has the same clearance but changes elevations and the jack's angle of address a little.
-The imperfect match of available replacement parts create this dance of considerations to which the best clarity comes only with sampling.
+A 10mm knuckle has the same reach but with a greater diameter to clear and a 9mm knuckle has the same clearance but changes elevations and the jack's angle of address a little.
+The imperfect match of available replacement parts create this dance of considerations to which the best clarity only comes with sampling.

 In modern parts, we can choose whippen heel height and placement.
 By using heels that are 2mm taller for the sharps, the different geometry between naturals and sharps is mitigated (the half-travel intersection with the line between balance hole and whippen center is about 2mm lower for the sharps).
 In an action, capstans and hammer and whippen centers are aligned note-to-note, but balance and front keypins are not.
 This leverage discrepancy between sharps and naturals will also show up in a staggering of backchecks when fully regulated.
 The travel of the sharp backcheck being along a smaller circle, it needs to start slightly further back to catch its tail at the same height as the natural.